momentum-xyz/docs/blog/2023-01-03-3d-assets-tutorial.md

 - Useful resources if you want to get started with 3D modelling

 :::caution
-Currently, the maximum supported size for an object is 50 megabytes, if your asset is bigger, consider splitting it using a 3d modeling package.
+Currently, the maximum supported size for an object is 50 megabytes, if your asset is bigger, consider splitting it using a 3d modelling package.
 :::

 Let's dive right in.